Rakesh-ada/voice-order/README.md

 ![PWA Ready](https://img.shields.io/badge/PWA-ready-brightgreen)
 ![No API Keys](https://img.shields.io/badge/API%20Keys-Not%20Required-brightgreen)

-A Progressive Web App (PWA) that converts Bengali speech to text, formats it as a business order, and optionally translates it to English.
+A Progressive Web App (PWA) that converts Bengali speech to text, processes the text, and optionally translates it to English.
 Perfect for small businesses that need to quickly record and process orders in Bengali.

 ## Features ✨

 - **Speech Recognition**: Uses browser's built-in Web Speech API to convert Bengali speech to text (no API key needed!)
-- **Text Formatting**: Automatically formats speech into structured business orders with dimension-based parsing
+- **Dark Theme**: Enhanced visibility with a dark theme for better readability
+- **Direct Text Display**: Shows exactly what you speak without unnecessary formatting
 - **Translation**: Free client-side translation from Bengali to English (no API key needed!)
 - **Clipboard Support**: One-click copy for both Bengali and English text
 - **PWA Support**: Install on desktop or mobile devices for offline use